Brian Hagedorn: 2020 Green Party ballot access

-2020 Election challenges
+2020 election challenges

-Following the 2020 United States presidential election, the defeated incumbent, President Donald Trump, launched a number of lawsuits in several states where the official vote tally showed his opponent Joe Biden as the victor.
+Following the 2020 United States presidential election, the defeated incumbent, President Donald Trump, launched several lawsuits in several states where the official vote tally showed his opponent Joe Biden as the victor.
 On December 1, 2020, coinciding with the Governor's certification of Wisconsin's election results—showing Biden as the victor by about 20,000 votes—President Trump's legal team petitioned the Wisconsin Supreme Court to intervene on his behalf to throw out hundreds of thousands of those votes.

-On December 3, Justice Hagedorn again sided with the court's liberal minority, voting to reject the petition from President Trump's campaign on the procedural error that, according to Wisconsin law, any election challenges must originate in the Wisconsin Circuit Courts.
+On December 3, 2020, Justice Hagedorn again sided with the court's liberal minority, voting to reject the petition from President Trump's campaign on the procedural error that, according to Wisconsin law, any election challenges must originate in the Wisconsin Circuit Courts.
 Justice Hagedorn said of his decision, "We do well as a judicial body to abide by time-tested judicial norms, even—and maybe especially—in high-profile cases."

-Redistricting cases (2021–2022)
+Redistricting cases (2021–2024)

-In 2021, the Wisconsin Legislature and Governor failed to agree on new redistricting maps to account for the 2020 United States census, so the issue was brought to the Wisconsin Supreme Court.
-Hagedorn sided with the Republican majority on the court in the initial decision that the new maps should only consider map submissions from the litigants which presented minimal changes to the existing maps.
-Since the existing maps heavily favored Republicans, this was regarded as a win for the Republican Party of Wisconsin.
-However, when the court decided on the final maps, in March 2022, Hagedorn sided with the court's liberals to choose Democratic Governor Tony Evers' map submission.
-The resultant map is still predicted to be heavily skewed toward Republicans—since it conforms with the court's "least change" requirement—but less so than the 2011 map or the Republican proposals for 2022.
-After the U.S. Supreme Court rejected Evers's map, Hagedorn voted with the conservatives on the Wisconsin Supreme Court to uphold a proposed redistricting plan by Wisconsin Republican state lawmakers.
-The map was heavily gerrymandered in favor of Republicans, as 63 of the 99 Assembly seats and 23 of the 33 Senate seats leaned towards Republicans.
+In 2021, the Wisconsin Legislature and governor failed to agree on new redistricting maps to account for the 2020 United States census, so the issue fell to the courts, as had happened in 1982, 1992, and 2002.
+In those previous examples, the Wisconsin Supreme Court had deferred to panels of federal judges, as the federal courts had established tests and procedure for dealing with redistricting cases.
+The Wisconsin Supreme Court had only drawn legislative maps once in their history, in 1964, and that decision predated many of the federal laws which now govern redistricting.

+Wisconsin Republicans were adamant that the state court should keep the case this time, as they believed they had a greater partisan advantage with the 4–3 conservative majority on the Wisconsin Supreme Court.
+Conservatives on the court, including Hagedorn, obliged the partisan request and assumed original jurisdiction on Johnson v.
+Wisconsin Elections Commission, taking on a redistricting case for the first time in nearly 60 years.